-Despite being only 19-years-old, Charles Orgbon III is an internationally recognized youth engagement expert, environmental activist, and diversity and inclusion strategist.
+Charles Orgbon III is an internationally recognized youth engagement expert, environmental activist, and diversity and inclusion strategist.

 In 2008, when Charles was only 12-years-old, he founded Greening Forward, which would become the largest youth-driven, youth-imagined environmental organization in the country.
 Today, Greening Forward has funded the efforts of over 2,000 students and 50 student environmental groups from across the United States, and has also convened four international conferences for young environmental leaders.
 The students that Charles and Greening Forward support go on to create campaigns that reduce waste, conserve resources, and rally for more sensible environmental legislation.
+To date, he has given over 100 speeches on these topics and received over 31 local, national, and international awards.

 Leveraging his varied non-profit leadership experience, Charles often blogs for the Huffington Post, and partners with agencies to offer consulting services.
 His past consulting clients have included numerous international environmental NGOs, federal agencies, philanthropists, school districts, environmental justice campaigns, and media corporations.